exasol/public-knowledgebase/Support-and-Services/Lifecycle.md

 This page summarizes End-of-Life (EOL) information for the Exasol database, as well as supported platforms and platform versions for drivers and clients.

 ## Exasol Releases
+You can find the latest drivers here: https://downloads.exasol.com/clients-and-drivers

 Each release (minor or major) is fully supported for at least two years.
 This time is extended until two later versions (minor or major) are released.
 A release includes all components listed in the below download links.